 What is an Emerging Writer Fellowship?

 Each year, we award 10 fellowships to emerging writers demonstrating exceptional talent and promise.
 Fellows receive full scholarships to Aspen Summer Words, as well as lodging and travel stipends.
-In 2016, we are awarding fellowships in fiction, memoir, and poetry.
+In 2018, we are awarding fellowships in fiction, memoir, narrative nonfiction, poetry and book editing.

 How can I apply for an Emerging Writer Fellowship?

-We solicit nominations for Emerging Writer Fellows beginning December 1, and nomination forms along with a 10-page writing sample are due no later than January 13.
+We solicit nominations for Emerging Writer Fellows beginning in December, and nomination forms along with a 10-page writing sample are due no later than January 12.
 Fellows are chosen through an anonymous, juried process and announced February 22.
 If you would like to receive the nomination form please contact Marie Chan.

 What qualifies a writer as “emerging?”